 \section{Experimental validation}

 In this section, we conduct simulation experiments to validate our theoretical findings for the quadratic convex model \eqref{erm}, where the generalization error plotted is the difference between the training loss and the testing loss.
-We used four classical datasets from the LIBSVM database \citep{Chang2011}, namely \texttt{rcv1} ($d=47,236$, $n=20,242$), \texttt{gisette} ($d=5,000$, $n=6,000$), \texttt{covtype} ($d=54$, $n=581,012$) and \texttt{ijcnn1} ($d=22$, $n=49,990$).
-In our simulations, we employed 16 distributed workers with a single local batch size of 16.
-Note that we fixed all parameters except the asynchronous delay in each experiment and utilized a constant learning rate.
-Furthermore, all experiments were reproduced five times with different random seeds.
+We used four classical datasets from the LIBSVM database \cite{Chang2011}, namely \texttt{rcv1} ($d=47,236$, $n=20,242$), \texttt{gisette} ($d=5,000$, $n=6,000$), \texttt{covtype} ($d=54$, $n=581,012$) and \texttt{ijcnn1} ($d=22$, $n=49,990$).
+Our simulation employed 16 distributed workers with a single local batch size of 16.
+We completed the experiments using the PyTorch framework on NVIDIA RTX 3090 GPUs, and repeated all experiments five times with different random seeds to eliminate interference.